Triton-AI/docs/docs/misc/travel.md

 TBD

 ### Electrical and Computer Engineering
-The ECE Department has a travel fund supporting up to maximum of $500.
-This is for **ECE students** only but can be combined with the JSOE Travel Fund.
+The ECE Department has a one time travel fund supporting up to maximum of $500.
+This is for **undergraduate ECE students** only but can be combined with the JSOE Travel Fund.
 For up to date guide, please reference [here](https://ece.ucsd.edu/undergraduate/undergraduate-student-life/travel-fund).
 The department will reimburse *after* the trip with proof of receipt.

 In order to be approved for ECE Travel Fund, you require:
 - Proof you are attending either via Club or Professor Acknowledgement